Sense-X/AGVM/README.md

 # AGVM

 This repo is the official implementation of "Large-batch Optimization for Dense Visual Predictions".
-Codes and models will be released soon.
+Codes will be released soon.